 - Placement fees for a dependent care provider

 - Late pick-up fees

-According to the Federal Flexible Spending Account Program (FSAFEDS), by enrolling in a dependent care FSA, employees save an average of 3% percent on dependent care services.
+According to the Federal Flexible Spending Account Program, by enrolling in a dependent care FSA, employees save an average of 30% on dependent care services.

-For employers, offering an FSA can give you a leg up with the recruiting process.
+For employers, offering an FSA can give you a leg up in the recruiting process.
 There are many employees who rely on these benefits to help support their families.
-Providing these benefits can be a huge draw for potential employees.
+Providing these benefits can be a huge draw for potential team members.
 When building a benefits package, consider offering a dependent care FSA.

 You can stay informed, educated, and up-to-date with important HR topics using BerniePortal’s comprehensive resources:

 - BernieU—free online HR courses, approved for SHRM and HRCI recertification credits

 - Resource Library—tools, templates, and checklists on an extensive list of HR topics

 - BerniePortal Blog—a one-stop shop for HR industry news

 - HR Glossary—featuring the most common HR terms, acronyms, and compliance